The history of Machu Picchu

 The new rules state that the time allowed to complete the trek should be between 3 & 4 hours, depending if you include or leave out the Gran Cavern (also known as the Moon Temple).

-Technically this ticket can also be interesting for those who want to spend more time on the archeological site of Machu Picchu.
+Technically a ‘Mountain Ticket’ can also be interesting for those who want to spend more time on the archeological site of Machu Picchu.
 A combination ticket cost around 16 US$ more than a normal ticket, but it gives you 2 more hours on the site.
-It allows you for example to first visit Machu Picchu, then and enter Huayna Picchu at 11:00 am.

 Climbing the Machu Picchu Mountain